Around France

 Bushels of olives ready for the next day's work

 More garages were out in the yard.
-All stocked with regional goodies.
+All are stocked with regional goodies.

 Walnuts